-Half the plays included in the First Folio had never been printed before, while the rest had been published in quarto, sometimes anonymously, and sometimes in a text so different to the First Folio version that they have been dubbed ‘Bad Quartos’.
-On the other hand, several plays and poems that have since been proven not to have been written by Shakespeare, either alone or in collaboration, were published either under the name of William Shakespeare, or his initials ‘W.S.’.
+Half the plays included in the First Folio had never been printed before, while the rest had been published in quarto, sometimes anonymously, and sometimes in a text so different to the First Folio version that they have been dubbed ‘Bad Quartos’. (see Bad Quartos and the Myth of the Memorial Reconstruction) On the other hand, several plays and poems that have since been proven not to have been written by Shakespeare, either alone or in collaboration, were published either under the name of William Shakespeare, or his initials ‘W.S.’.
 It has been argued that, since Shakespeare did nothing to stop any of this, it raises doubts about his own authority to publish the plays attributed to him.

 However, such a line of reasoning ignores the conditions for play writing and publishing during Shakespeare’s lifetime.
 There were very practical reasons why Shakespeare did not publish his plays himself or have any recourse when others did so.

 Neither copyright laws nor royalties as we know them today existed in Shakespeare’s time.
 Ownership of the text did not reside in the creator of the manuscript but in the person who possessed it and that ownership was outright.
 The only way a playwright could make money from a play was to sell it to a playing company.
 Once it was sold, the playwright had no further claim on it.
 If Shakespeare retained any ownership in his plays, it was as a shareholder in his company, rather than the playwright.